 Results

 Our algorithm can be applied to many different problems in macromolecular modeling and design.
 It efficiently solves the problem of searching for a certain n-polygon among n sets of points in 3D with error tolerance εT and an approximation margin η.
-We present three use cases where our algorithm’s improved efficiency (run times that are in some cases many thousands of times faster than previous approaches) improves the scaling of the overall task, enabling the use of larger template/target structural patters.
+We present three use cases where our algorithm’s improved efficiency (run times that are in some cases many thousands of times faster than previous approaches) improves the scaling of the overall task, enabling the use of larger template/target structural patterns.

 Scaffold Matching: designing OOPs to inhibit MDM2-p53 interface

-Protein-protein interactions (PPI) mediate many cellular functions and a small number residues that make significant contributions to the binding affinity of the PPI (deemed “hotspot” residues) in turn underlay these protein interfaces.
+Protein-protein interactions (PPI) mediate many cellular functions and a small number of residues that make significant contributions to the binding affinity of the PPI (deemed “hotspot” residues) in turn underlay these protein interfaces.
 Design tasks aimed at protein interfaces abound, as discussed above Fleishman et al. designed an influenza hemaglutinin binder.
-Interest in using smaller, easy to synthesize, non-proteolyizable macromolecules (called foldamers) as potential therapeutic candidates continues to rise as these systems become more synthetically (and computationally) accessible to a broader community.
+Interest in using smaller, easy to synthesize, non-protolyzable macromolecules (called foldamers) as potential therapeutic candidates continues to rise as these systems become more synthetically (and computationally) accessible to a broader community.
 Foldamer backbone chemistries abound and finding a foldamer backbone type that is well matched to a particular set of interface hotspot residues interface will prove to be a future challenge.
-Here we recapitulate an OOP foldamer designed by Drew and coworkers that mimics P53 and can disrupt the P53/MDM2 interaction (Fig. 1), which relies on three hotspot residues on P53 that constitute the majority of the binding affinity for MDM2 (Fig. 1A).
+Here we recapitulate an OOP foldamer designed by Drew and coworkers that mimics P53 and can disrupt the P53/MDM2 interaction (Fig. 3), which relies on three hotspot residues on P53 that constitute the majority of the binding affinity for MDM2 (Fig. 3A).

 There are two parts of the algorithm.
 In step 1, we search through all possible backbones for a matching triangle to the target triangle.
 In step 2, for every match result from step 1, the connecting atom’s bond angles are checked against the optimal bond angle.
 If a match passes step 2, it’s returned as a final result.
 Otherwise we continue the iteration in step 1.